Underwater photography is becoming much more accessible to divers.

 Below are a few examples of some photo, These photos were taken with a Digital SLR, fish eye lens and two strobes.
 As for the fish eye lens I use the Tokina 10-17 with twin inon Z240 strobes.
 In our webpage you will find some beautiful underwater photos taken by J. Cohen.
 E. Pati, K. Brussard and Vinny Apuzzo.
 Also check Alex Mustard home page.
 All the cameras used are great but you don’t need a high end camera to get good photos.

-At Nautilus Diving Center we have Compact cameras to rent we use the Fujifilm finepix F80, this camera has some great aut omatic settings the EXR setting allow you to shot in automatic and it will choice the best possible setting for the shot.
+At Nautilus Diving Center a Padi 5 star resort we have Compact cameras to rent we use the Fujifilm finepix F80, this camera has some great aut omatic settings the EXR setting allow you to shot in automatic and it will choice the best possible setting for the shot.

 Macro which is one my favourite modes off taking pictures, we have some great opportunities in Sardinia as we have an array of life from sea horses, blennies, nudibranchs and much more so the chances are vast for macro lovers.